 All versions of the NSS library suite are vulnerable.
 This includes all versions of the Netscape Enterprise Server (NES), Netscape Personalization Engine (NPE), Netscape Directory Server (NDS), Netscape Certificate Management Server (CMS), Sun ONE and iPlanet.
 Any application or product that integrates the NSS library suite and implements SSL version 2 ciphers is also vulnerable.

 "The bottom line is that this vulnerability will not be a serious issue for most of the Web server population," said Aaron Schaub, a security analyst at a public utility company.
-"However, it has the
+"However, it has the potential to be gravely serious for those that are affected."

 Michael Sutton, director of Reston, Va.-based iDefense Labs said the number of those affected will likely be limited.
 "While this is a significant vulnerability in the affected platforms, the overall impact is lessened by the fact that neither Netscape Enterprise Server nor Sun ONE has significant market share at this point.
 The latest Netcraft survey shows Sun having 3.14% market share while Netscape no longer shows up on its public results."